Epistemic vs. Counterfactual Fairness in Allocation of Resources: Experimental Results

+Our experiments provide sufficient evidence to reject the null hypothesis that cognitive effort for \HEF{k} is the same as either \sEF{1} or \sEF{1}, using a two-sided Welch t-test ($p<0.001$).
+Tables \ref{tab:times_per_treatment} and \ref{tab:feedback_per_treatment} in the appendix summarize our findings for response times per scenario and reported feedback.
+Figure~\ref{fig:box_plots} (left) illustrates that the average \sEF{1} response time is lowest and \HEF{k} is highest, while \EF{1} splits the two.
+Similarly, in \cref{fig:box_plots} (right), participants report that \sEF{1} scenarios are easiest while \HEF{k} is the most difficult and \EF{1} lies in between.
+These observations hold for either instance size and demonstrate that \HEF{k} instances cause higher cognitive burden on participants.

-Figure~\ref{fig:plot-times-e} illustrates that the average response time per \sEF{1} question is lowest and \HEF{k} is highest, while \EF{1} splits the two.
-Similarly, participants report that \sEF{1} questions are easiest, while \HEF{k} is the most difficult and \EF{1} lies in between (\Cref{fig:plot-feedback}).
-Here, the blue line in the middle of the box indicates the median value, the upper and lower boundaries of box show the 25th and 75th percentile respectively, and the upper and lower whiskers show the range of recorded values.
+Note that the blue line in the middle of the box of the figures indicate the median value.
+The upper and lower boundaries of box show the 25th and 75th percentile respectively, and the upper and lower whiskers show the range of recorded values.
 The mean is indicated by a blue diamond.
 Outliers beyond the whiskers are excluded.

-These observations suggests that \HEF{k} instances cause higher cognitive burden on participants.
-Indeed, the distinction in time spent per question for \HEF{k} questions versus either \sEF{1} or \EF{1} questions, and conditioning on either \smallq{} or \largeq{} questions, is statistically significant using a two-sided Welsh t-test (see \Cref{tab:times_per_treatment} in the Appendix).
-This burden also increases as the parameter $k$ increases, i.e., as the \HEF{k} fairness notion, parameterized by $k$ hidden goods is relaxed further (see Figure~\ref{fig:plot-times-2g} in the Appendix).
+Effect size for these statistical tests, as measured by Cohen's D~\citep{Cohen92:Power}, is reported in Tables \ref{tab:times_per_treatment_Cohen_D} and \ref{tab:feedback_per_treatment_Cohen_D} in the appendix.